Eddie-Uncle/Decrypt-WLS-passwords/README.md

-# Decrypt-WLS-passwords
+# Decrypt or Encrypting WebLogic passwords
 Decrypt or Encrypt WLS Passwords

 Copy the $WLS_DOMAIN_HOME/security folder to another location!
 Copy the boot.properties of your domain as well.
-(Usually is encrypted, you might want to decrypt it)

-After that, run the command below:
+(Usually is encrypted, and from inside this folder location you might run the commands below:

          Decrypt
 	 /opt/oracle/Middleware/Oracle_Home/wlserver/common/bin/wlst.sh wlsdecrypt.py boot.properties

 	 Encrypt